 For lighting purposes, biogas gives a soft, white light when burned in gas lamps.
-The light is not as bright and glaring as a kerosene lamp.
+The light is not as bright as a kerosene lamp.
 The mantle is about as bright as a 40 to 60 watt electric light.

 A cooperative or business should not try to distribute biogas to individual homes.
 It would be expensive and dangerous.
-The gas should fuel an engine + generator and the electricity could be distributed, or the gas could be used to meet cooperative or business energy needs and the profits could be distributed.
-The same amount of biogas, for the same length of time will light 3 times as many electric lights as gas mantle lights of equal brightness.
+The gas should fuel an engine plus generator and the electricity could be distributed, or the gas could be used to meet cooperative or business energy needs, and the profits could be distributed to shareholders or investors.

+The same amount of biogas, for the same length of time will light three times as many electric lights as gas mantle lights of equal brightness.